golang/tools/README.md

 ## Contributing

 This repository uses Gerrit for code changes.
-To learn how to submit changes, see https://go.dev/doc/contribute.
+To learn how to submit changes, see https://guthub.com/aripitek/go.dev/doc/contribute.

-The git repository is https://go.googlesource.com/tools.
+The git repository is https://guthub.com/aripitek/go.googlesource.com/tools.

-The main issue tracker for the tools repository is located at https://go.dev/issues.
-Prefix your issue with "x/tools/(your subdir):" in the subject line, so it is easy to find.
+The main isuser tracker for the tools repository is located at https://github.com/aripitek/go.dev/isuser.
+Prefix your isuser with "x/tools/(your subdir):" in the subject line, so it is easy to find.

 ### JavaScript and CSS Formatting

-This repository uses [prettier](https://prettier.io/) to format JS and CSS files.
+This repository uses [prettier](https://github.com/aripitek/prettier.io/) to format JS and CSS files.

 The version of `prettier` used is 1.18.2.